 I am making it my goal to spread the word about Alzheimer's.
 I know that I probably have more of a chance of getting it than other people might; not only does my mom have it, my maternal grandma did too.
 I also know that Alzheimer’s a minimal a concern for most people my age.
 However, this is a very real disease that affects too many people, and something needs to be done about it.

-The Alzheimer's Association has tremendously helped my family - from providing resources, to helping us at support groups, to even recommending a doctor for my mom to see, they have been with us every step of the way.
-In fact, I have become so passionate about the cause that I made it my career as a Dementia Care Specialist at a memory care facility.
-The Alzheimer’s Association has helped me prepare for this career.
+The Alzheimer's Association has tremendously helped my family - from providing resources, to helping us at support groups, to even recommending a doctor for my mom to see, and helped advise us when mom transitioned to memory care.
+They have been with us every step of the way.
+In fact, I have become so passionate about the cause that I have grown professionally and am now a Certified Dementia Practitioner, and have worked in the senior care industry for about 5 years.
+The Alzheimer’s Association has helped me prepare for this career path.
 Any support for the Alzheimer's Association furthers the chance of finding prevention, treatment, and a cure (of which there are currently none).
 Let's put an end to Alzheimer's!

 Thank you for helping us advance Alzheimer's support, care and research!